livetheory/Tetris-Game/README.md

 ## Getting Started

-Welcome to my repositry, Tetris-Clone written in C++ with SDL2, You can clone, compile and play this.
+Welcome to my repositry, Tetris-Clone written in c++ with SDL2, You can clone, compile and play this.

 ## Dependencies